Anxiety and depression are the most common mental health conditions in Australia.

 - People requiring more intensive treatment are referred to more appropriate services.
 Throughout the program, people may also be linked to complementary community networks and engage with other support service providers should they require it i.e. employment, financial or housing assistance.

-Western Queensland PHN has commissioned three local service providers to deliver a free, confidential, easy-to-access mental health program in the region.
+Western Queensland PHN has commissioned Lives Lived Well to deliver a free, confidential, easy-to-access mental health program either in person in the Roma region or via Telehealth options for other areas (Longreach, Mount Isa and surrounds).